 Fall Gardening To-Do List

 Say Goodbye to summer; and welcome cool-weather crops into your veggie garden.

 When we think of fall, we think of planting greens and an herb garden for fresh salads.
-But, before you start planting your fall vegetable garden, learn your area's first frost date (see Plant Hardiness Zone Map of the USDA).
-This way you can plan when to move your flowers to a cold frame or cover them with blankets.
+But, before gardeners start planting vegetable gardens this season, learn the area's first frost date according to the Plant Hardiness Zone Map from USDA.

 Keep tree branches and shrubs trimmed away from your home to avoid fallen tree limbs.
 Keep branches 5 to 7 feet away from your home to discourage small animals, such as squirrels, chipmunks or raccoons from exploring your attic.

 When it comes to trimming trees, use a sharp pair of pruning shears to cut back dead ends on flowers to avoid plant disease.
 Cut back on fruit vines - grapes, blackberries, raspberries, etc. To protect your strawberries from frost, cover them with straw or create a warm barrier so they come back next year.

 October and November are good months to do landscaping work.
 Keep on mowing and fertilize the soil for future growth.
 Reinforce weed control by pulling weeds by hand or spraying weeds with weed killer.
 Lastly, rake fallen leaves and set them in lawn bags.

 Be sure to keep leaves and firewood away from the home, as ticks may be hiding underneath seeking warmth.
 Remember, ticks do not die in the cooler months, but instead, become dormant.
 Although ticks are most active in the spring and summer months while it's hot, they are still highly visible in the fall season and are spotted along hiking trails and in parks.
 Keep your eyes open and be sure to carry tick removal tools with you, if you plan to stay outside for long periods of time [and always do a thorough tick check when finishing outdoor activities].